HlonieLive/HlonieLive/README.md

 ## Thanks
-Thank you for visiting my profile! 😊 Let's connect and keep on building awesome projects.
+Thank you for visiting my profile! 😊 Let's connect and keep on building and innovating awesome projects.